fnayre/fnayre.github.io/_posts/2020-09-18-continuation-category.md

 To ensure that the dual category is fully and faithfully represented, we need also to check that composition is preserved; In our case this is immediate since we reuse the same morphisms of the dual category in our representation.

-Now, observe that in a language with control operators (like Schem's `call/cc`), `a 🡒 void` looks quite like the type of a continuation consuming a type `a`: objects in the FP category (seen as value types) could thus be seen in the dual category as continuations!
+Now, observe that in a language with control operators (like Scheme's `call/cc`), `a 🡒 void` looks quite like the type of a continuation consuming a type `a`: objects in the FP category (seen as value types) could thus be seen in the dual category as continuations!

-What about the meaning of morphisms ? they look like
+What about the meaning of morphisms ? they look like functions of the type

 `(a 🡒 void) 🡒 (b 🡒 void)`